-You love the irreplaceable landscapes that make up the Islands Trust Area, so why not make it your legacy?
+You love the irreplaceable landscapes that make up the Islands Trust Area, so why not make it your legacy to help protect it?

 A legacy is an expression of your passion and those things that you value.